heartforhealth/fhir-kotlin/README.md

 - Java `BigDecimal` type was replaced with a lesser suitable alternative - Kotlin's `Double`, for the lack of a better alternative that supports serialization out of the box.
 The issue with `BigDecimal` is that it's not easily serializable to/from JSON, we couldn't find a suitable `BigDecimalSerializer`.
 If you happen to know a way, please open an issue.
 - Enumerations still need refactoring: UPPERCASE to lowercase
-- Cannot instantiate fields belonging to `DomainResource` or `Resource`
 - There are no tests implemented

 ### Copyright